ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/setup.txt

 Setting up SGNMT
 ------------------

-Update your environment variables to reflect the locations of OpenFST, SRILM, and NPLM.
+Update your environment variables to reflect the locations of OpenFST, SRILM/KenLM, and NPLM.
 On Ubuntu, it might be necessary to add */usr/local/lib* to your ``LD_LIBRARY_PATH`` (default location for OpenFST)::

     $ export LD_LIBRARY_PATH=/usr/local/lib/:/path/to/swig-srilm/:/path/to/nplm/src/python:$LD_LIBRARY_PATH